Stadiums quiet but college football, shows of unity go on

 A similar scene played out in Morgantown, West Virginia, before West Virginia’s game against Eastern Kentucky.

-Iowa State wore patches on their jerseys honoring Jack Trice, the school’s first Black athlete, for their game against Louisiana-Lafayette in Ames, Iowa.
-Trice died of injuries sustained in a football game in 1923, and the Cyclones’ stadium is named in his honor.
+Duke players not only wore the Black Lives Matter logo on the back of their helmets, but the “D” logos on the sides of those helmets, traditionally white, were black.
+NBC reported the color change was made in support of the BLM movement and that Duke intends to wear that design throughout the season.

+In Chapel Hill, North Carolina, six Syracuse players had “Equality” and one had “Black Lives Matter” displayed on the backs of their jerseys instead of their names for their game against the Tar Heels.

-North Carolina, for its game against Syracuse in Chapel Hill, North Carolina, wore a patch designed by linebacker Tomon Fox.
+North Carolina wore a patch designed by linebacker Tomon Fox.
 The patch featured the raised clenched fist of the Black Lives Matter movement encircled by the words “Peace,” “Justice,” “Freedom,” “Equality” and “Say Their Names.”

 “We’re more than just athletes,” Fox said.
 “We’re trying to help out with what’s going on in the real world.
 There are a lot of things bigger than football right now.
 We’re using our platform in order to help with those things.”

+Iowa State wore patches honoring Jack Trice, the school’s first Black athlete, for their game against Louisiana-Lafayette in Ames, Iowa.
+Trice died of injuries sustained in a football game in 1923, and the Cyclones’ stadium is named in his honor.

-The Black Lives Matter logo also showed up on the back of Duke’s helmets for its game at Notre Dame in South Bend, Indiana, and Texas players were to wear “We Are One” jersey patches for their game against UTEP in Austin.
+Texas players were to wear “We Are One” jersey patches for their game against UTEP in Austin.

 COVID-19 continued to be at the fore.
 Big 12 teams Baylor (vs. Louisiana Tech) and Oklahoma State (vs. Tulsa) had games postponed, as did TCU (vs. SMU) on Friday.